NEW FOR 2019 Important information for Nassau County Students!

 When Do You Get It?

 No sooner than 60 days prior to the start of classes, and no later than 30 days after the start of classes.
 NY State Counties are only required to issue and honor Certificates of Residence dated within this time frame.
 After the first 30 days of classes, most counties will no longer issue Certificates of Residence, and payment for the Non-Resident Tuition charge then becomes the student’s responsibility.

 *Late certificates will be processed by our office, but your account will only be reduced if your county accepts our billing.

-Once you have received the official Certificate of Residence from your county, you can submit it to the Student Accounts Office at the college.
-You may drop it off in person, fax it to 315-866-5497, email it to firstname.lastname@example.org, or mail to:
+Once you have received the official Certificate of Residence from your county, you can submit it to the Student Accounts Office.
+You may:

 Student Accounts Office

 100 Reservoir Road